Washington lawmakers ponder rules for delivery robots

+A bill would restrict the weight of the robots, limit them to sidewalks and crosswalks, and require both insurance and active monitoring by a human, filling in what the bill’s sponsor called a gray area in Washington state law.

-OLYMPIA, Wash.
-(AP) — The future, it turns out, makes a quiet whirring sound.
+OLYMPIA, Wash. — The future, it turns out, makes a quiet whirring sound.

-With little more fanfare than the soft buzz of its motor, a new kind of vehicle rolled down a concrete ramp in front of onlookers at the Washington state Capitol Monday: A delivery robot designed for carrying packages to consumers’ doors, among the first of its kind in the state.
+With little more fanfare than the soft buzz of its motor, a new kind of vehicle rolled down a concrete ramp in front of onlookers at the Washington state Capitol on Monday: A delivery robot designed for delivering packages to consumers, among the first of its kind in the state.

-The devices are kicking off debate over regulating the latest frontier of automation in the state, even as online retail giant Amazon has already begun testing them.
+The devices are kicking off debate over regulating the latest frontier of automation, even as online retail giant Amazon has already begun testing them.
 A bill up for a hearing Monday would restrict the weight of the robots, limit them to sidewalks and crosswalks, and require both insurance and active monitoring by a human, filling in what the bill’s sponsor called a gray area in state law.

 “What would you define this as?
 Is it a motor vehicle, is it a pedestrian?
 We don’t have, currently, rules that would define the behavior of this,” said Democratic Rep. Shelley Kloba, gesturing to the robot at the demonstration.